labib1910024/ECE-4124_1910024/Lab_01.md

 **1.1.
 Experiment No. :** 01

 **1.2.
-Experiment Name :** Forming graph of different types of signal.
+Experiment Name :** Forming graph of different types of signal using MATLAB.

 **1.3.
 Theory :**
 A signal is a source of information, generally a physical quantity, which varies with respect to time, space, temperature like any independent variable or A signal is a physical quantity that varies with time, space, or any other independent variable by which information can be conveyed.
 There are different types of signals.
 These are :